oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 ---
 title: "Istio support"
 date: 2019-08-15T13:30:04-04:00
-weight: 7
+weight: 8
-description: "Lets you run the operator, and WebLogic domains managed by the operator, with Istio sidecar injection enabled.
-You can use Istio gateways and virtual services to access applications deployed in these domains."
+description: "Run the operator and WebLogic domains managed by the operator when Istio sidecar injection is enabled."
 ---

 #### Contents